benyakirten/a-weeks-worth-frontend/README.md

 To be honest, I didn't flesh out all cases for E2E testing, but I feel I covered enough, and I'm tired, really tired.
 At some point, I plan to update this, but it may be awhile.

 ## Planned changes
 Note: None of these will probably get done.
-I'm pretty much finished with this project other than e2e testing.
+I'm pretty much finished with this project.
+These are ideas of what could be improved if I ever step back into the project.
+* Add Angular Universal
 * Add router transitions.
 * Improve queries/how the page looks on cell phones
 * Improve how components work
-* Add ability to invite someone to group without htem requesting access
+* Add ability to invite someone to group without them requesting access
 * Add ability to delete account

 ## Changelong